 4. Publication & Rating

-Once all identified concerns have been addressed, the STARS report will become final and a rating will be publicized.
-The rating will be valid for three years from the date that the report was submitted.
+Once all issues requiring revision have been resolved, the STARS report will be published.
+The report will be valid for three years from the date that it is published.

 AASHE staff may conduct periodic post-publication review of data included in published STARS reports.